hfp/libxs/documentation/libxs_aux.md

 ### User-Data Dispatch

 To register a user-defined key-value pair with LIBXS's fast key-value store, the key must be binary reproducible.
 Structured key-data (`struct` or `class` type which can be padded in a compiler-specific fashion) must be completely cleared, i.e., all gaps may be zero-filled before initializing data members (`memset(&mykey, 0, sizeof(mykey))`).
-This is because some compilers can leave padded data uninitialized, which breaks binary reproducible keys, hence the flow is: claring heterogeneous keys (struct), initialization (members), and registration.
+This is because some compilers can leave padded data uninitialized, which breaks binary reproducible keys, hence the flow is: clear heterogeneous keys (struct), initialize data-members, and register.
 The size of the key is arbitrary but limited to LIBXS_DESCRIPTOR_MAXSIZE (96 Byte), and the size of the value can be of an arbitrary size.
 The given value is copied and may be initialized at registration-time or when dispatched.
 Registered data is released at program termination but can be manually unregistered and released (`libxs_xrelease`), e.g., to register a larger value for an existing key.

 ```C
 void* libxs_xregister(const void* key, size_t key_size, size_t value_size, const void* value_init);